Diebbo/assignment-4-computational-geometry/chapters/task4.typ

   It is a well-known fact that a planar graph with $n$ vertices has at most $3 n - 6$ edges.
-  This means that the average vertex degree is 6, which in turn means less than half of the vertices have a degree that is higher than 11.
+  This means that the average vertex degree is 6, which in turn means fewer than half of the vertices have a degree that is higher than 11.
-  It is then possible to build in linear time the set of vertices with weight not exceeding 11.
+  It is then possible to build in linear time the set of vertices with degree not exceeding 11.
   Then, a simple algorithm can remove all of the vertices that are adjacent to another vertex already in the set.
   $square$